Task and Program Functions

 Arguments

-MFO does not have an effect on the motion types that follow:
+MFO does not have an effect on the types of motion that follow.

-The controller will internally limit the MFO value if the value that you specify can cause one or more of the conditions that follow to occur:
+The controller internally limits the MFO value if the value that you specify can cause one or more of the conditions that follow to occur:

 If limiting occurs, the Limit MFO Active bit of Task Status 2 changes to 1 for the duration of the move.